othelovieira/othelovieira.github.io/_posts/2024-09-15-Project-RogueCraft.md

-### Setting up FS-USE to play RogueCraft (Amiga) on Apple Silicon
+### Setting up FS-UAE to play RogueCraft (Amiga) on Apple Silicon

 ![RogueCraft Image](/assets/images/prj_roguecraft/RogueCraft_Title.jpg)

 **Prerequisites:**

-- FS-USE Amiga Emulator for macOS
+- FS-UAE Amiga Emulator for macOS
 - Roguecraft (Amiga)

 Note - You do not require the Kickstart ROMs to play the game.